for the President

 the summer he studied with my father, he and a singer at one point

 chose to prepare Im Frühling.
 When they were to perform it for the

-class, my father walked to the piano and said he would demonstrate it
+class, my father said he would demonstrate it

 first.
 He sat down to play, and, just before putting his hands to the

 keyboard, he looked up at Alex and said, "This song is a sacred trust."